-To be valid, your application must include your passport and your photos in the correct format sent within the stated deadline, your Biometrics Residence Permit if you have one, and a Police Registration Certificate if you are required to have one.
+To be valid, your application must include your passport and your photos in the correct format, your Biometric Residence Permit if you have one, and a Police Registration Certificate if you are required to have one.
 You must also attend your Biometrics appointment and pay the application fee to make your application valid.

-If your immigration permission has now expired, you should contact the Advice and Counselling Service or another regulated immigration adviser for advice.
+If your application is returned as invalid, you should contact the Advice and Counselling Service or another regulated immigration adviser urgently for advice.